 Agricultural research is essential to society, yet it lacks adequate public funding for keeping pace with challenges facing farmers, ranchers and, ultimately, consumers.

-Mike Komp, spatial technology services managers, explains why farmers and ranchers might be interested in using drones and drone-based sensors as well as how the Noble Research Institute is testing them out.
+Mike Komp explains why farmers and ranchers might be interested in using drones and drone-based sensors.

 Farmers and ranchers can use the free "Ag Tools" application to help them make routine decisions in the field.
 The app offers 13 calculators that would be useful to cattle producers and other land managers.